Discovering...

 Package prices are starting prices per person based on double occupancy.
 Seasonal surcharges may apply during peak periods.

-The perfect short break for golfers based in Europe.
-Fly into Marrakech on Thursday evening, play two of Morocco's finest courses over the weekend, and fly home Sunday evening.
-Marrakech is only 3-4 hours from most European cities, making this an accessible and affordable weekend option.
+Fly into Marrakech Thursday evening, play two of Morocco's finest courses over the weekend, fly home Sunday.
+Only 3-4 hours from most European cities.

-A full week exploring Morocco's best courses.
-Play three courses in Marrakech and take a day trip to Rabat for the legendary Dar Es Salam.
-Rest days allow for sightseeing, souk shopping, and spa visits.
-This package offers the best balance of golf, culture, and relaxation.
+Three courses in Marrakech plus a day trip to Rabat for the legendary Dar Es Salam.
+Rest days for souks, hammams, and cooking classes.

 Morocco's diverse climate means there is always a course in perfect condition somewhere in the country.